vinceskahan/pisetup/README.md

  - set the hostname
  - set pi's password
  - cd to /boot
- - run "sh 000-README.pi" to install ansible and run the one-time playbook
+ - run "sh 000-AFTER-FLASH.sh" to install ansible and run the one-time playbook

 It is expected that the pi-initial-setup.yml playbook will continue to evolve over time.
 Theoretically it'll be idempotent enough to be able to be (re)run as needed on existing systems.

+Note for Pi Zero - you probably want to change the memory split to 32 MB for the GPU, as the default seems to be 128 MB which leaves not a lot for regular processing